Linux-project/rclone-wiki/Possible-typo.md

 `rclone serve webdav remote:`

 You can change it to:
-`rclone serve http --addr :8081 remote:`
+`rclone serve webdav --addr :8081 remote:`

 Your remote will now be accessible on your ip on port 8081